Store Mapping

 }

-To keep your code well-structured, it is recommended to implement complex logic at your Store or inherit it by using interfaces.
+To keep your code well-structured, it is recommended to implement complex logic in your Store or inherit it by using interfaces.
 However, the code above is a decent solution for small (convenience-)handlers.

-To call map on a nullable Store only makes sense, when you have checked, that its state is not null:
+Calling map on a nullable Store only makes sense when you have checked that its state is not null:

 @Lenses